 Open source is code that is made freely available for further development so it can be modified and redistributed.
 Brave is a comparatively new browser that has been introduced developed by Brave software debuting in 2016.

 Firefox was originally created in 2002 by the Mozilla community members who were trying to make a stand-alone browser rather than an application suite bundle.
 As it goes Mozilla Firefox is time tested in the world of web browsers.

 However, the question of which one is better between the two kicks up a nerd debate like no other.

 Firstly, I have been using Chrome for what feels like a million years.
-I never really liked Firefox, I know right?
-Sacrilege.
-But I just didn’t, it was a faff and I never really needed anything super intricate just to watch TV on so that’s probably why I never got the full benefit of something like Firefox.
+I’ve never really needed anything super intricate just to watch TV on, so that’s probably why I never got the full benefit of something like Firefox.
 That said, I downloaded both Firefox and Brave for Mac to do this overview.

 Brave also syncs and saves passwords but the browser does not come with the same master password set up.
 You still have to use your computer just like you would with Chrome.